wildtechgarden/wild-theme-shell-mod-hugo/SCRATCHPAD.md

 ### the xxx-wtg-awt subdirectories of `layouts/partials`

-Partials are stored under `layouts/partials/helpers-wtg-awt` and `output-wtg-awt` in order to avoid conflicting with modules from other developers.
+Partials are expected under `layouts/partials/wtg-theme/helpers` and `wtg-theme/output` in order to avoid conflicting with modules from other developers.

-### helpers-wtg-awt
+### wtg-theme/helpers

 For function (no output) partials

-### output-wtg-awt
+### wtg-theme/output

 For output partials